 Depending of the nature of transducer T1, several categories of high performance DDA can be imagined.
-For the implementation reported here, T1 is a passive torsion spring (thus the name Elastic), with a known impedance characteristic corresponding to the spring stiffness.
+For the implementation reported here, T1 is a passive torsion spring (thus the name Elastic), with known impedance characteristic а corresponding to the spring stiffness.
 T2 is implemented using an electrical DC brushless motor.
-A non-turning sensor connected in series with the spring measures the torque output of the actuator.
-Figure 10 shows our detailed implementation design.
+A non-turning sensor connected in series with the spring measures the torque output of the Figure actuator.
+8 shows detailed our implementation design.